 Many practitioners do not fully appreciate the significant differences between Rules 502(b) and 502(d).
 In order to understand the benefits of using a Rule 502(d) order, it is necessary to understand the default provisions of Rule 502(b) that apply when the parties have not entered a Rule 502(d) order.
+As a default rule, Rule 502(b) risks leading to waiver of privilege, additional costs of motion practice, and increased burdens on courts.
 This Part addresses this issue by comparing these subparts.